ubergeekady/TechNotebooks/JavaNotebook/Main.md

 }
 ```

-If you have previous programming experience, then you already know that it is fairly common to assign a value of one type to a variable of another type.
+It is fairly common to assign a value of one type to a variable of another type.
 If the two types are compatible, then Java will perform the conversion automatically.
 For example, it is always possible to assign an **int** value to a **long** variable.
 However, not all types are compatible, and thus, not all type conversions are implicitly allowed.
 For instance, there is no automatic conversion defined from **double** to **byte**.
 Fortunately, it is still possible to obtain a conversion between incompatible types.
 To do so, you must use a *cast*, which performs an explicit conversion between incompatible types.
 Let’s look at both automatic type conversions and casting.

 **Automatic Conversions** : When one type of data is assigned to another type of variable, an *automatic type conversion* will take place if the following two conditions are met: